nfaiz/nfaiz/README.md

-Hi,

-* I am a father of 2
+* A father of 2
-* I am working as project manager and system analyst
+* Project manager and system analyst
-* I am working in education but not teaching
+* Working in education but not teaching
-* I know PHP and ColdFusion
+* Know PHP and ColdFusion